MrRagtime/NaborisMc/README.md

 *...and much more!*

 ## 📥 Downloading & Installing
-If you want to install DivineMC, you can read our [installation documentation](https://bxteam.org/docs/divinemc/getting-started/installation).
+If you want to install NaborisMc, you can read our [installation documentation](https://bxteam.org/docs/divinemc/getting-started/installation).

 You can find the latest successful build in [Releases](https://github.com/BX-Team/DivineMC/releases) or you can use [MCJars](https://mcjars.app/DIVINEMC/versions) website.